 - Entrance Counseling: new or first-time borrowers only

 - Master Promissory Note: new or first-time borrowers only

-- Exit Counseling: must complete at the time of graduation, if you drop below six credits or stop attending
+- Exit Counseling: must complete at the time of graduation, if student drops below six credits or stops attending

 Know Your Loan Servicer

 All students who receive Federal Direct Student Loans will be contacted by a loan servicer.
 It is the student's responsibility to maintain communication with the servicer regarding the status of his or her loans.
-NICC recommends that students create an online account with their loan servicer in order to to manage loan debt, track interest and communicate regularly regarding repayment options.
-Remember that enrollment in less than six credits (due to graduation, less than half-time enrollment or you stop out) the loan grace period will start.
-Know and explore your options; find out who your loan servicer is with the National Student Loan Data System.
+The College recommends that students create an online account with their loan servicer in order to manage loan debt, track interest and communicate regularly regarding repayment options.
+Remember that enrollment in less than six credits (due to graduation, less than half-time enrollment or student stops out) the loan grace period will start.
+Know and explore available options; find out who services the loan is with the National Student Loan Data System.

 Inceptia is not a collection agency.
-NICC has partnered with them to help you explore a wide variety of possibilities such as alternative repayment plans, deferment, consolidation, discharge, forgiveness, and forbearance options.
-Inceptia will stay in touch with you via phone calls, letters, and/or emails to help you find answers to your questions and solutions to your issues.
+They will help students explore a variety of possibilities such as alternative repayment plans, deferment, consolidation, discharge, forgiveness, and forbearance options.
+Inceptia will communicate via phone calls, letters, and/or emails to answer questions and find solutions to student issues.